Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Penn State Stats and Trends

-- Penn State is 5-1 against the spread and 5-1 overall when the team churns out more than 372.9 yards.
+- When Penn State totals over 372.9 yards, the team is 5-1 against the spread and 5-1 overall.

 - The Nittany Lions have 11 giveaways this season, while the Scarlet Knights have 17 takeaways .